mrocklin/thesis/search-direct.md

 Greedy solutions like the one above can become trapped in a dead-end.
 Our example arrives at an invalid leaf with cost `8`.
 There is no further option to pursue in this case.
 The correct path to take at this stage is to regress backwards up the tree as in Figure \ref{fig:search-greedy} and consider other previously discarded options.

-This requires the storage and management of history of the traversal.
+This process requires the storage and management of history of the traversal.
 By propagating streams of ordered solutions rather than a single optimum we implement a simple backtracking scheme.

 ~~~~~~~~~Python
 include [Greedy](greedy.py)